pixijs/pixijs/README.md

 #### *** IMPORTANT - V2 API CHANGES *** ####

-A heads up for anyone updating their version of pixi.js to version 2 as we have changed a couple of bits that you need to be aware of.
-Fortunately there are only two changes and both are small.
+A heads up for anyone updating their version of pixi.js to version 2, as we have changed a couple of bits that you need to be aware of.
+Fortunately, there are only two changes, and both are small.

-1: Creating a renderer now accepts an options parameter that you can add specific settings too:
+1: Creating a renderer now accepts an options parameter that you can add specific settings to:
 ```
 // an optional object that contains the settings for the renderer
 var options = {